 - In the opening video Tom looks really fit.
 How active do I need to be to apply?

 - Does an applicant need to be a capable bike mechanic?

 - How do I get a copy of my driving record?
 Do I really need one?
 Can I bring it to the hiring event?

 - How much will I work?

-- Iím in school or have other commitments until the middle of June, OR I have to return to school or other commitments at the end of August, am I still eligible for hire?
+- I'm in school or have other commitments until the middle of June, am I still eligible for hire?